electron/electron/docs/api/auto-updater.md

 ## Event: checking-for-update

-Emitted when checking for an update has started.
+Emitted when checking if an update has started.

 ## Event: update-available